Icigo/Electric-Vehicle-Analysis/README.md

    <img width="127" alt="Screenshot 2025-01-06 105743" src="https://github.com/user-attachments/assets/13479933-f773-4121-8fca-528f5952e686" />

-   Smaller states like Meghalaya and Tripura experienced explosive growth, reflecting emerging markets with high potential for future EV sales expansion.

 8. What are the peak and low season months for EV sales based on the data from 2022 to 2024?

    <img width="153" alt="Screenshot 2025-01-06 105850" src="https://github.com/user-attachments/assets/bbdc014c-3296-46cb-b409-3472df604447" />